PBSW/SSD-Compulsory-Password-Manager/README.md

 #### Frontend security

 Various methods were used to help secure the frontend.
 JSON Web Tokens were naturally implemented as a core part of the frontend security, given that this is crucial for communicating with the backend.
 But the token claims are also validated in the frontend, to help avoid any potentially manipulated token.
 The application also uses the auth system to protect the `/home` route, where the user can find their stored credentials.
+It is at this point only, that the password of a users credential is decrypted.

 Fetching all the users credentials is of course necesarry to provide them with a list of their data, but only a partial of the data model is recived as passwords are omitted.
 The full "ServiceCredential" object is recived upon a *Get* for a single ServiceCredential, when the given ServiceCredential is opened.
 This part is also done through Modals, to avoid any chance of path-traversal to another users credentials.

 ### Pitfalls and limitation in security

-Key handling is a potential weak point, especially when it's stored directly in `appsettings.json`.
-Ideally, this should be handled by something like HashiCorp Vault, to avoid any exposure during deployments or in source control.
-The inital plan was to dockerize everything and spin up an instance of HashiCorp vault, but this could not be prioritized.

-When it comes to sending decrypted passwords, even though we use HTTPS, it still introduces a risk.
-We could lean on secret management tools to handle client-side decoding, but this complicates things further.
-It goes against the zero-trust approach, as exposing decrypted data to the client is a major concern.

-Ideally, the system should also require stronger master passwords for the Vault, as well a 2-factor authentication.
+Ideally, the system should also require stronger master passwords for the password vault, as well a 2-factor authentication.

+As mentioned elsewhere, the pre-hashed password in the frontend should ideally have been salted in some manner, and perhaps even have utilized a stronger encryption algorithm such a Bcrypt.

+Although the solution is completely dockerized, it still uilizes a SQLite database, which is suboptimal for security as it provides no access-control mechanisms.
+While perfectly fine for development environments, an SQL Server instance should be spun up with non-default credentials to further reduce the risk of insider threats.

+There are still limits as to what can be protected against.
+In a situation wherein a user's PC has already been infiltrated by a malicous actor, this actor would be able to retrieve the users key for themselves if a session is active, or even just extract their master login credentials with a KeyLogger.